 Susan Martinelli, MD

-Associate Residency Program Director
+Residency Program Director

 Following medical school at the University of Wisconsin, Dr. Martinelli completed her anesthesia residency at UNC and a cardiothoracic anesthesia fellowship at Duke.
 Dr. Martinelli earned an Education Research Methodology Certificate through the University of Illinois and a Medical Education Research Certificate from the Association of American Medical Colleges.
 She also completed the Comprehensive Instructor Workshop at Harvard’s Center for Simulation.
 Her educational research focuses on the utilization of the flipped classroom in residency education as well as the incorporation of family and friends into the wellbeing of medical learners.
 Dr. Martinelli is excited to be on the Leadership Council for the opportunity to learn from, share ideas with, and collaborate with the outstanding medical educators here at UNC.